MaxSwinkels/Bootstrap-grid-IE9/README.md

 # Bootstrap 4 Grid for IE9

-Bootstrap 4 drops Internet Explorer 9 support and goes full flexbox whereby the grid system is not working in IE9, but you can add it back by simply adding this conditional CSS.
+Bootstrap 4 drops the support of Internet Explorer 9 and becomes fully flexbox where the grid system does not work in IE9.
+Adding this conditional CSS makes the site functionally workable again in IE9.

 ### Usage